Wyoming Security Deposit Law: Return Deadline, Limits, and How to Get It Back

 How long does a Wyoming landlord have to return my security deposit?

-Is there a limit on how much deposit a Wyoming landlord can charge?
+Is there a limit on how much deposit a Wyoming landlord can charge, and do they pay interest?

-No. Wyoming does not set a statewide cap, so the amount is whatever you and the landlord agree to, commonly one to two months' rent.
-Any nonrefundable portion, such as a cleaning or pet fee, must be stated in writing to be enforceable.
+No cap.
+Wyoming sets no statewide dollar limit, so the amount is whatever you and the landlord agree to, commonly one to two months' rent.
+No interest and no escrow are required either - 1-21-1208(a) says the balance is returned 'without interest.'
+Any nonrefundable portion, such as a cleaning or pet fee, must be stated in the rental agreement and given to you in writing at the time the deposit is taken (1-21-1207); if either step was skipped, argue the money is refundable.

 Where do I sue if my Wyoming landlord won't return my deposit?